antronerds/r2-tutorials/docs/Using_Datasets.md

 1. Next to the pull down menu you can also choose for the “advanced dataset selection” tool.
-The advanced dataset selection facilitates searching through datasets using keywords and other filter options such as the minimal size of a dataset , the date a certain dataset was published etc. An example search would be finding all colon samples which are part of a mixed dataset consisting of normal tissue and tumor samples.
+The advanced dataset selection facilitates searching through datasets using keywords and other filter options such as the minimal size of a dataset, the date a certain dataset was published etc. An example search would be finding all colon samples which are part of a mixed dataset consisting of normal tissue and tumor samples.